Tasty Recipes for the Home Cook

 • **If you can’t get the lobster base, Old Bay Seasoning is a good substitution.
 Use 3/4 teaspoon in this recipe.

-• If using large-size seafood, such as fish, cut into bite-size pieces.
+• If using large-sized seafood, such as fish, cut it into bite-sized pieces.
 Larger pieces require more cooking time and should be added to the skillet before smaller pieces.
-Cook until seafood is just barely cooked through because it will continue to cook in the oven.
+Cook until the seafood is just barely cooked through, because it will continue to cook in the oven.

-Keywords:Valentine’s Day, Seafood, Pot Pie, Shrimp, Lobster, Crabmeat, Puff Pastry, Date Night Dinner
+Keywords:Valentine’s Day, Pot Pie, Lobster, Crabmeat, Puff Pastry, Date Night Dinner, Seafood Pot Pie For Two

 Disclosure: This site contains paid advertising and affiliate links.
 In Good Flavor is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.